Avoid These 6 Assumptions: Customer Insights Reveal The Truth About Engaged CouplesBy

 It only makes sense to assume there is a direct correlation between the amount of time you have spent in the wedding industry and how much you know about engaged couples.
-After all, you spend so much of your time having calls, exchanging emails, doing walk-throughs, tastings, and mockups with them.
-The thing is, while you have the pleasure of working with a number of couples every year, your couples make up a small percentage of the total number of couples out there—and (collectively) they have opinions that are different than you might think.
+After all, you spend so much of your time having calls, exchanging emails, doing walk-throughs, tastings, and mockups with them, so you’re bound to gain some natural customer insights.

-So today, we wanted to shed some light on the things you think you know about couples but might need to stand corrected over.
-Read on to learn about the 5 assumptions we see wedding pros incorrectly making about engaged couples and get the wedding industry statistics to back them up.
+So we’re going to shed some light on the things you think you may know about couples with our latest customer insights.
+Keep reading to learn about the six assumptions we see wedding pros incorrectly making about engaged couples and discover what the latest wedding industry statistics really reveal.

 Pro-tip: Still need to be convinced about posting your rates?
 Here are more reasons to share your pricing.